Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 > This is an Unsigned Distance field, since the borders cannot have a negative distance.
 {: .prompt-tip }

 Historically, this technique was first used for font rendering, to maintain crisp UI elements.
 However, we are using it to create a border, as well as a gradient between country colors.
-Therefore, the code needs to be adapted to this, below is the simplest (and slowest) shader code:
+Therefore, the code needs to be adapted accordingly.
+Below is the simplest (and slowest) shader code:

 ```glsl